gaultier/blog/how_should_your_mutex_be_named.md

 barMu.Unlock()
 ```

-*Yes, in this particular case an atomic would be used instead of a mutex but that's just to illustrate.*
+*Yes, in this simplistic case an atomic would likely be used instead of a mutex but that's just to illustrate.*

 But I paused for a second: What should the mutex be named?
-I usually use the `xxxMtx` convention.
+I usually use the `xxxMtx` convention, so I'd have named it `barMtx`.

 To avoid a sterile 'you vs me' debate, I thought: What do other people do?
 What naming convention is in use in the project, if any?
 I'll ddemonstrate this method in the realm of the Go standard library.

-And more generally, what is the best way to find out what naming conventions are used in a project?
+And more generally, what is the best way to find out what naming conventions or code patterns are used in a project?
 Since I just started a new job, it's a prevalent question which will come again and again - there is a lot of unknown code ahead of me!
 Thus, I need a good tool to find the answers quickly.

 ## Structural search

-I use `ripgrep`, `ag` and `awk` all the time when developing (probably at least once a minute), and they can do that, kind of, since they operate on raw text.
+I use `ripgrep` (or equivalent) and `awk` all the time when developing, probably at least once a minute, and these tools can do that... kind of, since they operate on raw text.

 What I often actually need to do is *search the code structurally*, meaning search the Abstract Syntax Tree (AST).
 And the good news is, there are tools nowadays than can do that!
 I never took the time to learn one, even though the need came up a few times, so I felt this is finally the occasion.

 Enter [ast-grep](https://github.com/ast-grep/ast-grep).
 Surprisingly, the main way to search with it is to write a rule file in YAML.
 A command line search also exists but seems much more limited.

-Let's then search for structure fields that are a mutex:
+Let's thus search for 'structure fields' whose type is a 'mutex':

 ```yaml
 id: find-mtx-fields